 Itinerary at a Glance

-October 19: Lindani to Johannesburg, Overnight in Johannesburg.
+October 6: Lindani to Johannesburg, to Cape Town, Overnight in Cape Town.

 Detailed Daily Itinerary:

-You'll be met at the airport and transferred to our hotel on the outskirts of Johannesburg.
+October 2: Arrive Johannesburg: You'll be met at the airport and transferred to our hotel near the airport.
+You must arrive by tonight!

 October 4:: Lindani: We'll do an early walk before breakfast.
 You might choose to stay at the lodge and enjoy the animals that visit the waterhole in the morning hours.
 The fabulous wetlands of Lindani provide ideal habitat for many birds.
 We should get fantastic views of the birds who depend on this habitat.
-Most the ducks you'll see will be new life birds for many of us, with sightings of White-backed, Knob-billed, and Yellow-billed ducks, all hopeful sightings.
+Most the ducks you'll see will be new life birds, like White-backed, Knob-billed, and Yellow-billed ducks.
 We'll search for the magnificent Long-tailed Widowbird, Long-tailed Paradise Wydah and Southern Red Bishop.
 And, for those who love flycatchers, there are more than a dozen species found here.
-The four cisticola species (Netticky, Rattling, Levaillant’s and Rufous-winged) always present interesting identification challenges.
+The four cisticola species (Netticky, Rattling, Levaillant’s and Rufous-winged) present interesting identification challenges.
+Overnight Motseng Lodge.

 African Penguin, by Steve Esbaugh, Guide

-October 23: Cape Town to Hoedspruit: First Night on Safari
+October 11: Cape Town to Johannesburg to Madikwe: First Night on Safari

 When other wildlife isn't easily seen, birds often provide a great "diversion".
 We'll be searching the bush and trees for whatever birds we might see.
 Kingfishers appear like giant butterflies with their colorful wings when taking flight.
 Birds we have an excellent chance of spotting include pied babbler (an endemic referred to by locals as "flying snowball"), violet-eared waxbill, Red-backed Shrike, Fork-tailed Drongo, Malachite, Giant and Brown-hooded Kingfishers, Lilac-breasted Roller, Speckled, White-backed and Red-faced Mousebird, 11 eagle species, Yellow-billed, Black and Black-winged Kite, 10 cuckoo species, and many more.
 Over 350 species of birds can be seen on the grounds of Madikwe!

 Photo by guide Steve Eshbaugh

-Our driver will take us to new areas we haven't previously explored.
 The "big five" are always a focus, but everyone delights at seeing giant kudu, cheetahs, zebras, or any other number of mammals.
 And of course, when wildlife are not in view, there are always spectacular birds to delight.
 By now, you're likely addicted to game drives.
 You never know what will tantalize you today, will we get to see a pride of lions go on a hunt, a leopard in a tree feeding on a recent kill, or perhaps just laugh at the antics of a troop of baboons?

 Photo by Guide Steve Eshbaugh